Empiricism = the broad view that all knowledge originates from experience.

 Analytical/Synthetic statements distinction

 analytical sentences = analytic sentences are true or false simply in virtue of the meanings of the term within them.
 These sentences can be known solely by knowing the meaning of the words.
-E.G. = “Pediatricians are doctors.”
+For logical empiricists, analytical statements are “empty truths” with no factual content.

 For Logical empiricism, mathematics and logic is analytical as they do not describe the world.
 Synthetic claims about the world can use mathematical terms (“Jupiter has 79 moons”) but proof and investigations within mathematics are analytical.
-According to logical empiricists, the only a priori knowledge are analytical.1
+According to logical empiricists, a priori knowledge is analytical and so have no factual content.1

 Logical empiricists insists that pure mathematics is analytical, and divided geometry into two parts =

-- geometry that describes possible geometrical systems is purely mathematical, and hence analytic
+- geometry that describes possible geometrical systems is purely mathematical = analytical

-- how geometrical systems apply to our world are synthetic
+- how geometrical systems apply to our world = synthetic

 Verification theory of meaning